 Subject Attendance Tests Assignments/ Class Work

 Theory Subjects 20% 50% 30%

 Drawing 20% 40% 40%

 Practical 20% 40% 40%

-Project Work Assessed by a Work Assessed by Guide - 50% Assessed by a three member committee out of which one member is the guide - 50%
+Project Work Work Assessed I Assessed by a member is the gu three member commi ittee out of which one

 The C.A. marks for the attendance (20%) for each theory, practical and drawing shall be awarded in full only if the candidate has secured 90% attendance or above in the subject.
 Proportionate reduction shall be made in the case of subjects in which he/she gets below 90% of the attendance for a subject.
 The CA marks obtained by the student for all subjects in a semester is to be published at least 5 days before the commencement of the University examinations.
 Anomalies if any may be scrutinized by the department committee and the final CA marks are forwarded to the university within the stipulated time.